 You’ll probably be ok if you use common sense

-There are a lot of incredible people, locals, indigenous people and travelers to meet when you’re backpacking Central America.
+There are a lot of incredible people, locals, indigenous people and travelers to meet when you are backpacking Central America.
 Most people are wonderful with interesting stories, helpful advice and a few laughs over a beer or two.
-The problem is, that 1 out of 100 people that you come across might be an opportunist.
+The problem is, 1 out of every 100 people that you come across might be an opportunist.
 Wages in these countries are low.
 Money is scarce.
 A cell phone might be worth a month of wages to a potential thief.
 Therefore, opportunists exist.
+Crime is common.

 It’s a lot easier to prevent something bad from happening than to recover from a bad event.
 Once a person is the victim of theft, assault, or anything, they will have a very difficult time recovering from it.
 The police can be helpful, but they probably won’t recover your things for you and sometimes the police are untrustworthy.
 Other travelers might help you, but definitely not with financial needs.
 If you need medical services, you’ll have trouble finding fast service and it will be lower quality service than a developed nation.